 The first area in The Nell’s garden features a bright annual display with ferns and hosta as a backdrop.
 Plants include annual cosmos, pansy, night scented Stock and osteopernum – The African Daisy.
 It’s designed to be very appealing by day or night.
-We have dedicated this area to our Managing Director, Simon Chen, who loves florals in bright colors.

-The element 47 Gardens
+The Element 47 / High Line Gardens

 The Living Wall